jigx-com/jigx-docs-examples/docs/Expressions/Boolean.md

 ::::VerticalSplitItem
 This example evaluates static data in a `component.enity` to show the results in the entity field as a `boolean`.

-See the full code sample in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-expressions/static-data/boolean.jigx" target="_blank">GitHub</a>.
+See the full code sample in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-expressions/static-data/boolean.jigx).

 :::CodeblockTabs
 boolean.jigx